 For young people in year 10 or above at secondary school.

-The Confirmations for 2021 will take place at Cranleigh parish on the weekend of 23/24th October 2021 (date and time to be confirmed).
+The Confirmations for 2021 will take place on Sunday 10th October 2021 (venue and time to be confirmed).

 In accordance with diocesan regulations, couples seeking to get married at St Joseph’s must give at least 12 months’ notice and will be required to take part in a pre-marriage course.
 Please contact the Parish Office before booking your reception!